 An inspirational day of talks, readings, discussion and events including:

 The celebrated novelist Ali Smith will read 'The Love Song of J. Alfred Prufrock' and discuss it with biographer Adam Begley.

 Robert Crawford, Bishop Wardlaw Professor of Poetry at St Andrews University and Author of Young Eliot: From St Louis to the Wasteland, will give a lecture entitled 'Prufrock: Moments and Momentum'

 Marjorie Perloff, Scholar in Residence and Florence Scott Professor of English Emerita at the University of California, will deliver the Eliot Society Lecture on Four Quartets.

 Ronald Schuchard, Goodrich C. White Professor of English Emeritus at Emory University, will give an update on recent Eliot publications.

 An annual tradition continues: 'My Favourite Eliot' with contributions from the audience.

 The programme continues with a special guest reading of Little Gidding by 'Jeremy Irons'.

 Use the email link below or on the Contacts page.

-SECOND FRIDAY EUCHARIST - Every second Friday of each month at noon a Eucharist is celebrated in St John's followed by a lunch in Ferrar House.
-All welcome but you need to notify the organisers if you are going to come so that there will be enough soup and bread.
-For the organiser's contact details please ask Ferrar House (01832 293383) or by clicking:
+SECOND FRIDAY EUCHARIST - Every second Friday of the month at noon, a Eucharist is celebrated in St John's.
+This is followed by a soup lunch in Ferrar House.
+All welcome but the pre booking of lunch is essential.
+Please contact Ferrar House for further details (01832 293383) or by clicking: